pghvlaans/sbotools/man-md/sboinstall.1.md

 required, consider using a template instead.

-If an operation with **\--nointeractive** would install an in-tree *\_SBo* package in place of a package without this tag, a warning message with a default "no" option appears.
+If an operation with **\--nointeractive** would install an in-tree *\_SBo* package in place of a package without this tag, the build is automatically skipped.

 **-R\|\--norequirements**